Hands-on Construction for People in Need

 With my wife, we traveled to Franklinton, Louisiana to assemble homes.
 My parents have joined me on a trip to Tupelo, Mississippi for a build trip, Build trips are great to see it all come together.
 It’s great to have energetic college students who are enthusiastic … and tireless (that’s helpful!).
 A taste of it in childhood and that interest grows.
 The kids get inspired early on, then continue the experience into adulthood.
 We have families that do this every year… I see some on one trip and a couple of years later I might see them again.

 Our most recent trip to Tupelo, Mississippi was one outside of our usual procedure.
 Arriving on-site, ready to begin framing, we discovered the foundation not quite ready.
 Switching gears from carpenters to masons, we pitched in with the local masons to wrap up the foundation.
 Others from the group began framing the walls in an offsite warehouse so we could finish up by the end of the weekend.

 Autumn is our planning season, and we have some exciting opportunities upon us.
 As part of ASP’s “New Build” program, we’re participating in a Framing Day for the national representatives of Home Depot in White Sulphur Springs, West Virginia this October.
 We’ll be working with more than three hundred volunteers to build three homes in four days.

 My weekends as a hands-on construction worker flow right into my weekdays as an architect.
-Every day, I’m problem solving.
-My volunteer group, and my architectural team, work with the challenges before us… that’s the very nature of design.
+Every day, I’m problem-solving.
+My volunteer group and my architectural teamwork with the challenges before us… that’s the very nature of the design.